San Francisco Bay Area: Demographics

-The Bay Area cities of Vallejo, Suisun City, Oakland, San Leandro, Fairfield, and Richmond are among the most ethnically diverse cities in the United States.

 Non-Hispanic whites form majorities of the population in Marin, Napa, and Sonoma counties.
 Whites also make up the majority in the eastern regions of the East Bay centered around the Lamorinda and Tri-Valley areas.
-San Francisco's North Beach district is considered the Little Italy of the city, and was once home to a significant Italian-American community.
+Like much of the U.S., the Bay Area has a large Irish population, and this is reflected in the Richmond District area of San Francisco.
+San Jose has a Little Portugal, and San Francisco's North Beach district, now considered the Little Italy of the city, was once home to a significant Italian-American community.
 San Francisco, Marin County and the Lamorinda area all have substantial Jewish communities.
+There is a Little Russia community in northwestern San Francisco, and there are Russian communities throughout the Bay Area, especially in San Mateo County and Santa Clara County; there are also Eastern European American groups such as Ukrainians and Poles in dozens of thousands to hundreds of thousands especially in San Francisco and in the Peninsula, including recent immigrants and American-born citizens of Eastern European descent.
+There are numerous Russian-, Ukrainian-, and Polish-speaking churches in San Francisco, the South Bay, the East Bay, and on the Peninsula.

-The Latino population is spread throughout the Bay Area, but among the nine counties, the greatest number live in Santa Clara County, while Contra Costa County sees the highest growth rate.
-The largest Hispanic or Latino groups were those of Mexican (17.9%), Salvadoran (1.3%), Guatemalan (0.6%), Puerto Rican (0.6%) and Nicaraguans (0.5%) ancestry.
+The Latino population is spread throughout the Bay Area, but among the nine counties, the greatest number live in Santa Clara County, while Contra Costa County has seen the highest growth rate.
+The largest Hispanic or Latino groups were those of Mexican (17.9%), Salvadoran (1.3%), Guatemalan (0.6%), Puerto Rican (0.6%) and Nicaraguan (0.5%) ancestry.
 Mexican Americans make up the largest share of Hispanic residents in Napa county, while Central Americans make up the largest share in San Francisco, many of whom live in the Mission District which is home to many residents of Salvadoran and Guatemalan descent.